Borito185/if-farm-bots/README.md

 ## Using the bot
 Move to a predetermined spot in game and activate the script.
 It will then start doing the farm automatically.
-You can pause the script by reactivating it.
+(un)pause the bot by reactivating the script.
-To unpause, reactivate it a last time.

 ## Making new bots
 Best is to rely on `bot.js`.
 You use it by starting with: